Academic Integrity Policy

-Whatever the penalty, the report describing the incident and recording the decision will be kept by the Dean of Graduate Studies until the student has graduated and the degree has been awarded.
+Whatever the penalty, the report describing the incident and recording the decision will be kept by the Dean of The Graduate School until the student has graduated and the degree has been awarded.
 Individual departments may establish a "zero tolerance" policy for their majors.
 Students must be clearly informed of such a policy by those departments.

 The purpose of this record keeping is to ensure that students who violate the University's student Academic Integrity Policy a second time are dealt with appropriately.
 A second violation will result in automatic expulsion from the University.

 A student may appeal the instructor's unilateral imposition of a reduced or failing grade.
 A student who files an appeal within 10 class days of the faculty member's determination will suffer no worse penalty as a result of the appeal than he/she would have suffered if he/she had not appealed the instructor's unilateral action.

 A student who files an appeal to the next level must do so within 10 class days.
 The request for appeal should contain any and all information that the student believes is relevant to his/her case.
 After the initial appeal to and decision by the department chair, the student will have five days to appeal the decision to the next level, if he/she so wishes.

 The progression of the appeal is as follows:

 - Chair of the department in which the course is housed (or departmental board) - appeal must be filed within 10 class days of faculty decision